exoticlibraries/libcester/docs/faq.rst

 .. note::

-	Using the `--cester-noisolation` prevent cester from recovering from a test segfault or critical crash.
+	Using the `--cester-noisolation` cester will rely on signal to recover from critical crash.

 The example below recreates the problem and provides a solution.